Jolpan: Kachi pitha

-Ghila Pitha
+Ghila pitha

-Ghila pitha is a type of pancake so called because of its knee cap sized shape.
-Knee cap is called Ghila in Assamese.
+Ghila pitha is a type of pancake so called because of its knee cap-like shape.
+(The knee cap is called ghila in Assamese.)
 Rice flour of Bora saul, one kind of glutinous rice or any common rice is used in it.
 A paste made of rice flour and jaggery is prepared first and then fried in cooking oil at a certain quantity.
 Salt is also used instead of jaggery to make salty Ghila pitha.
 It is generally prepared and served in Bihu in Assam.